dancingfrog/solace/DISCUSSION.md

 -- Result: 30
 ```

-I made a second request to `http://localhost:3000/api/seed`, and the count doubled to 30. **The seeding endpoint has no duplicate protection, so running it multiple times creates duplicate records**.
+I made a second request to `http://localhost:3000/api/seed`, and the count doubled to 30. **The seeding endpoint has no duplication protection, so running it multiple times creates duplicate records**.
 This _might be_ fine for development, but may also confuse testing and verification of certain feature's (i.e., search and user selection of a specific advocate).
 We would need additional safeguards for production in order to constrain the data to storing unique records (not just unique identifiers).

 ### Summary